hackforla/design-systems/.github/ISSUE_TEMPLATE/1-onboarding.md

 ---
 name: 🆕 Onboarding onto the Design Systems Team
 about: New volunteers, click the green button "Submit this issue" – this will generate your onboarding checklist.
-If you get stuck at any point, send a message in our #design-systems Slack channel.
+Then, complete the items on the checklist.
+If you get stuck at any point, send a message in our design-systems Slack channel. (
 title: 'Onboarding'
 labels: 'size: 1 pt'
 assignees: ''